Christoph von Marschall

 About Christoph von Marschall

-Christoph von Marschall has received numerous awards for his work, including the German-American Commentary Prize in 2002, the Order of Merit of the Republic of Poland in 2005, and the Media Prize of the Steuben-Schurz Society in 2010 for his books on Barack Obama, Michelle Obama and the Obama presidency.
+Christoph von Marschall has received numerous awards for his work, including the Order of Merit of the Republic of Poland in 2005, the Steuben Schurz Society Media Prize for his books on Barack Obama, Michelle Obama and the Obama presidency in 2010 and the Hedwig von Schlesien Prize of the City and University of Wroclaw in 2020.

 Topics

 • We no longer understand the world.
-Germany's alienation from its friends in times of Trump, Brexit and populism.
+Germany's alienation from its friends in an increasingly conflict-ridden world